 Sole E35 Elliptical Review

 All told, 10 different workout programs are built into the Sole E35’s console.
 They are displayed via a fairly bare-bones 7.5″ backlit LCD display screen.
-As a nice bonus, programming can also run through a user’s tablet/iPad if preferred.
+As a nice bonus, programming can also run through a user’s tablet or smartphone if preferred.
 Trainees can choose from manual mode, two heart programs, and a set of other training programs focused around calorie burn, muscle toning, and other fitness aspects.
 The machine is also capable of saving a pair of customized workout programs, should users opt to build out their own resistance/time/incline training regimen on the Sole E35 elliptical.
 Users are also able to record and save their training data for export to MyFitnessPal, FitBit, and countless other mobile apps.
 Given the rise of fitness tracking in recent years, the addition of this feature to the Sole E35 was a smart move.

 The new Sole E35 Elliptical has a very respectable warranty, and one that is a decent amount longer than what they offer on the entry-level E25.
 Its $2,599 price tag includes five years of coverage on its parts and electronics, as well as a lifetime warranty on its frame.
 By comparison the E25 is only covered for three years.
 It’s also worth noting that the Sole E35 is often marked down significantly from that full retail price, with discounts often dropping its price a good ways under $2,000.
 Be sure to check out the brand’s website for current sale prices and potential offers of free shipping.